Pilot1782/bad_copenheimer/README.md

 In your server, type mc! to do a general scan of the ip range specified in dis-bot.pyw and it will reurn a list in the server and save a txt file in the folder "Outputs"

-You can also type status!- followed by the ip and port of the server you would like to see.
+You can also type help!.
+THis will return all possible commands and their usage.

-e.g. status!-mc.hypixel.net:25565